 Here’s some awesome news: Getting your daily fill of EPA and DHA could help improve memory as you get older.
 This was evident in a review study in PLOS One, showing that daily intake of DHA and EPA helped improve memory function in older adults who complained of mild memory issues!

+How to fight inflammation with food?
 To get the amount of omega-3s needed to help boost brain health—and overall health—aim for at least two 3.5-ounce servings of cooked fatty fish weekly.
 Or you can opt for a daily supplement that provides at least 250 milligrams (mg) of EPA and DHA.
 Just make sure to read the supplements facts label to determine this amount.
 Unfortunately, front-of-package numbers can be misleading.

 Keeping my ticker in top shape is super important to me, especially because heart disease runs in my family.
 The good news is that EPA and DHA can help heart health.
 In fact, one study in the Mayo Clinic Proceedings revealed that higher EPA and DHA levels are linked with lower risk of heart disease.

 If you’re looking to use omega-3s to help reduce the risk of coronary heart disease, you’ll want to look at an amount of 1,000 mg daily.
 As well, a larger intake—more than 1,000 mg daily—has been found to help lower blood pressure and benefit triglyceride levels.
+Wondering about plant sterols and stanols, and if cholesterol-lowering spreads really work?

 Your body’s largest concentration of DHA is in the eyes.
 That’s why DHA intake during pregnancy and while breastfeeding helps vision develop normally in infants!
 Getting omega-3s throughout your entire lifespan will help your vision stay healthy.
 For instance, DHA helps the cells of the eye that control your ability to see in different lighting conditions.
 How cool is that?
 Aim for 250 to 500 mg of EPA and DHA daily to maintain healthy vision.

 And if you’re wondering about how I get my fill of omega-3s as a vegetarian, take a look at my “Top Vegetarian Sources of Omega-3s” post—and get my recs on which vegetarian omega-3 supplements to buy.
+Omega-3s are very important for a healthy plant-based pregnancy!

 By the way, vegetarians, it’s important to note the difference between EPA, DHA, and ALA omega-3s.
 So here’s a super quick primer.
 ALAs are short-chain omega-3s found in certain plant foods like flaxseeds.
 It’s important to get your fill of ALA, but only a small amount of ALA converts to EPA and DHA.
 That’s why it’s so important to take in enough of these long-chain omega-3s, which are found in fatty fish and certain algae—as well as a handful of fortified foods.